nicupavel/emlog/README.md

    read.)

-4: Remove emlog when you're done
+### 5: Remove emlog when you're done

-   Type 'rmmod emlog' will remove the emlog kernel module and free all associated buffers.
+   Type `rmmod emlog` or `modprobe -r emlog` to remove the emlog kernel module and free all associated buffers.
 This won't work until all emlog device files are closed.

 Other Usage Notes